techiemum/T1A3/development-log.md

 - created gem bundle file
 - added colorize gem and apply to first section of the app
-- added prawn gem to the system
+- added prawn gem to the directory
+- moved kitchen inventory inside the initialize method
+- currently there are error and app is not working after displaying the recipie